 Steven is the Stanley A. Star Professor of Law & Business at Duke University and is the founding director of Duke’s interdisciplinary Global Financial Markets Center.
-His areas of research and scholarship include insolvency and bankruptcy law; international finance, capital markets and systemic risk; and commercial law.
+His areas of research and scholarship include insolvency and bankruptcy law, international financial regulation, capital markets and systemic risk, and commercial law.

 Prior to joining the Duke faculty, Steven was a partner at two leading international law firms where he represented top banks and other financial institutions in structuring innovative capital market financing transactions, both domestic and international.
-He has been the Leverhulme Visiting Professor at the University of Oxford, visiting professor at the University of Geneva Faculty of Law, senior fellow at the University of Melbourne Law School and an adviser to the United Nations.
+He has been the Leverhulme Visiting Professor at the University of Oxford, Distinguished Visiting Professor at University College London Faculty of Laws, visiting professor at the University of Geneva Faculty of Law, and senior fellow at the University of Melbourne Law School, as well as an adviser to the United Nations.

-Steven has testified before the US Congress on topics including systemic risk, securitization, credit rating agencies and financial regulation, and has advised several US and foreign governmental agencies on the financial crisis and shadow banking.
-He is a fellow of the American College of Bankruptcy, a founding member of the International Insolvency Institute, a fellow of the American College of Commercial Finance Lawyers and business law adviser to the American Bar Association Section on Business Law.
+Steven has testified before the US Congress on topics including systemic risk, securitization, credit-rating agencies and financial regulation, and has advised several US and foreign governmental agencies on the financial crisis and shadow banking.
+He is a fellow of the American College of Bankruptcy, a founding member of the International Insolvency Institute, a fellow of the American College of Commercial Finance Lawyers, a member of the P.R.I.M.E.
+Finance (Panel of Recognised International Market Experts in Finance) and has been the business law adviser to the American Bar Association Section on Business Law.

-Steven has given numerous distinguished public lectures, including at the University of Hong Kong, the University of Oxford, Georgetown University Law Center, National University of Singapore and The National Assembly of the Republic of Korea.
+Steven has given numerous distinguished public lectures, including at the University of Hong Kong, the University of Oxford, Georgetown University Law Center, the National University of Singapore, the University of Copenhagen, Trinity College Dublin School of Law, University College London, Erasmus University Rotterdam, the University of Florence and the National Assembly of the Republic of Korea.